gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 the system is simple enough to be characterized by a single predictor variable.
 In experiments, if we randomly assign levels of a predictor variable we can assume that the impacts of other variables cancel out as a direct result of the random assignment.
+\index{random assignment}
-But it is possible even in these experimental situations that we can "improve" our model for the response variable by adding additional predictor variables that explain additional variation in the responses, reducing the amount of unexplained variation.
+But it is possible even in
+these experimental situations that we can "improve" our model for the response variable by adding additional predictor variables that explain additional variation in the responses, reducing the amount of unexplained variation.
 This